Sgt David Mayer

 Mission Accomplished on May 18, 2013

-Army SGT David Mayer was on his second deployment when he lost both of his legs when the convoy he was riding in was attacked in Al-Hillah, Iraq on March 14, 2008.
-Enroute to a mission in Baghdad, SGT Mayer’s vehicle was struck by an Explosively Formed Penetrator, causing SGT Mayer to be thrown into the gunner’s cage, severely injured by shrapnel.
-David and two other soldiers suffered serious injuries leaving each of them a bilateral amputee.
+On March 14, 2008, Army Sergeant David Mayer was on his second deployment when he lost both of his legs after the convoy he was riding in was attacked in Al-Hillah, Iraq.
+En route to a mission in Baghdad, Iraq, SGT Mayer’s vehicle was struck by an Explosively Formed Penetrator, causing him to be thrown into the gunner’s cage.
 Airlifted to Landstuhl, Germany, SGT Mayer was later transported to Walter Reed Army Medical Center.

 David would like to return to school and has hopes to open his own business in the future.
 He is a member of the VFW, American Legion, the American Legion Riders, and the Patriot Guard.